meceware/meceware.com/docs/fullpage-for-elementor.md

 This option tries to make the header fixed at the top, and arranges the section content accordingly.

-`Theme Header Selector` option should be given as a JavaScript selector.
+`Theme Header Selector` option should be given as a JavaScript/CSS selector.

-`Is Header a Section` option should be enabled if your header element is inside a section.

 `Toggle Header` option enables header toggle, which the header is hidden when scrolling down, and the header is shown when scrolling up.

 `Theme Header Padding` option sets the section header paddings with respect to header height.

-If you are designing your theme header using Elementor sections, or added your header inside a section, enable **Is Header a Section?** option.

 If you designed your theme header using Elementor, the *Theme Header Selector* option should be set to `.elementor-location-header`.